How search works in an indexer cluster

 Search across a single-site cluster

 Searching across an indexer cluster works in a way similar to how distributed search works with non-clustered indexers.
-The main difference is that the search head gets its list of search peers from the master node.
-It also gets a generation ID from the master.
+The main difference is that the search head gets its list of search peers from the manager node.
+It also gets a generation ID from the manager.
 After that, it communicates directly with the peers.

 When the search head initiates a search:

-1. The search head contacts the master node.
+1. The search head contacts the manager node.

-2. The master node gives the search head the current generation ID and a list of the peers in that generation (that is, the peers that are currently registered with the master).
+2. The manager node gives the search head the current generation ID and a list of the peers in that generation (that is, the peers that are currently registered with the manager).

 3. The search head communicates with the search peers in the same way as in a distributed search not involving an indexer cluster.
 It provides the peers with exactly the same information (search request and knowledge bundle), except that it also gives the search peers the generation ID.